nprapps/nprapps.github.com/_posts/2012-11-6-npr-news-apps-blog.markdown

 ###Our configuration

-Our templates are built on top of the [Twitter Bootstrap](http://twitter.github.com/bootstrap/) framework, giving us responsive pages that we've customized for Jekyl.
+Our templates are built on top of the [Twitter Bootstrap](http://twitter.github.com/bootstrap/) framework, giving us responsive pages that we've customized for Jekyll.
 Your source directory should like this:

 	.
 	|-- _config.yml